Blum Affair

-Blum Affair (Affaire Blum) is a 1948 German drama film directed by Erich Engel and starring Hans Christian Blech, Ernst Waldow and Karin Evans.
+Blum Affair (Affaire Blum) is a 1948 East German drama film directed by Erich Engel and starring Hans Christian Blech, Ernst Waldow and Karin Evans.
 It is based on a real 1926 case in Magdeburg in which a German Jewish industrialist is tried for murder.
 The film was produced in the future East Germany and produced by DEFA.
 It was shot at the Babelsberg Studios and Althoff Studios in the Soviet zone.
 The film's sets were designed by the art director Emil Hasler.